bkavalar/Get_Clean_Data_Final/Codebook.md

 - finalTidyMeanData_i: data set for during for loop to create data for each subject number for the final data set.
 This data is combined with finaTidyDataSet in a recurive manner to create the final data set

 - finalTidyDataSet: data set used to create final tidy data set that only shows mean and Std Dev for each subject and activity type

+- convertFileTxt - data frame used to hold csv data to convert to a text file for output per assignment requirement